-Superintendents......Brian Harris, Kevin Harris, Sherry Reinhardt Show 2:30 pm - Small Livestock Arena Entry Time: Wednesday, 3-9 pm Judging Time: Friday 2:30pm - 4-H with Open Class to follow 1.
-All entries are due by July 15; no entry or pen fee.
-ONLINE ENTRY REQUIRED by July 15 at www.ckff.fairentry.com.
-2. See Open Class Livestock Rules.
-Inspection times: Wednesday 3-7 p.m.
-All sheep must be inspected by a superintendent before unloading.
-Check in: Wednesday 3-7 p.m.
-Sheep suspected of fungus or sore mouth may be further inspected by a veterinarian.
+Superintendents......Brian Harris, Kevin Harris, Sherry Reinhardt Assistant Superintendents.....SaRae Roberts Entry Time: Wednesday, 3-7 pm Judging Time: Friday 5:00pm (LLA)

+- 1. All entries are due by July 5; no entry or pen fee.
+ONLINE ENTRY REQUIRED by July 5 at www.ckff.fairentry.com. - 2.
+See Open Class Livestock Rules.
+Inspection times: Wednesday 3-7 pm All sheep must be inspected by a superintendent before unloading.
+Check in: Wednesday 3-7 pm Sheep suspected of fungus or sore mouth may be further inspected by a veterinarian.
 If any lamb is rejected, all sheep transported in the same vehicle could be rejected.
 All ewes, wethers, and rams must have an official USDA scrapie tag in place to unload and show.
-Special Award Ribbons: Champion Ram and Champion Ewe in each breed, if participation warrants.